GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Mace
 A mace made with a copious amount of platinum in its flanges.
 If its name is known,*critical hits from the attack may be treated as fire, electric, or radiant*.

+**Ralafasse** (*unique*)
+$30,000 , 4 lbs.
+A blade brighter than any silver is adorned with a hilt of brass and the finest leather grip.
+The user will feel the thoughts of something wanting to fight a strong opponent.
+Eventually, it might start talking to the user.
+It will not reveal its name voluntarily unless a mighty foe is best by the user. *The sword gets to take a reaction each round so long as it is in a user's hand, but it must be an action involving the sword itself.
+A user attempting to prevent this by using their reaction in response.
+If name is known, they may have Ralafasse brace for reactions of their choice at the start of a combat- although Ralafasse may still choose to perform its own reaction.
+If the user has Warrior Mastery with longswords, Ralafasse can live up to its full potential- granting a +1 to all attacks, beats, and parries with the weapon*.

 **Ritual Femur**
 $500, 2 lbs.
 Club